 Here at BrightCarbon we specialise in PowerPoint.
 We live it.
-When we tell stories in the pub, we have a supporting deck of slides ready to go; when we’re bored of an evening we experiment with PowerPoint add-ons; we get excited that PowerPoint is now available on the iPad…
+When we tell stories in the pub, we have a supporting deck of slides ready to go; when we’re bored of an evening we experiment with PowerPoint add-ons; we love giving out PowerPoint tips; we get excited that PowerPoint is now available on the iPad…

 But this is our day job.
 So, what shortcuts and words of wisdom can we impart to you to make your presentations look different (and better!) than everyone else’s?
 The short answer is simple – don’t design your slides like everyone else.
 Here are some things you can leave off that will transform both your approach to presentations and your presentations themselves in no time.